Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Criteria for vanishing cohomology

 \section{Criteria for vanishing cohomology}

-In \cite[section 2]{BS} it is shown that if there is an $\varepsilon > 0$ such that for every $\phi \in C^k (X ,\rho), d \phi =0$ one has $\Vert \delta \phi \Vert^2 \geq \varepsilon \Vert \phi \Vert^2$ then $H^k (X, \rho) = 0$ and when $X$ is contractible and the action of $\Gamma$ is proper and cocompact we get that $H^k (\Gamma, \rho) = 0$.
-This section has three parts - first we will give a geometrical criterion for the above condition to hold which generalizes the criteria given \cite{BS} to the framework of general weights.
-Second, we will show that the fulfilment of the criterion for some $k \geq r+1$ implies that it is fulfilled for every $j$ s.t. $k \geq j \geq r+1$.
-Third we will show that the fulfilment of the criterion for some $k \geq r+1$ implies property (T). \\ \\ We remind the reader that throughout this paper, $X$ is a simplicial complex of dimension $n$ such that all the links of $X$ are connected and there is a constant $ 0 \leq r \leq n-2$ such that all the links of simplices of dimension $r$ are finite.
-Also $\Gamma$ is a locally compact, properly discontinuous, unimodular group of automorphisms of $X$ acting cocompactly on $X$ and $\rho$ is a unitary representation of $\Gamma$ on a complex Hilbert space $H$.
+This section has two parts - first we will give a geometrical criterion for vanishing of cohomology which generalizes the criteria given \cite{BS} to the framework of weighted simplicial complexes (see exact statement in corollary \ref{thmcriterion2}).
+Second, we will show that the fulfilment of the criterion of corollary \ref{thmcriterion2} for some $k \geq r+1$ implies that it is fulfilled for every $j$ s.t. $k \geq j \geq r+1$. \\ \\ For the convenience of the reader, we recall our setting and notations: \begin{itemize} \item $X$ is a $n$-dimensional simplicial complex with the following properties: \begin{enumerate} \item $X$ is pure $n$-dimensional, i.e., every simplex in $X$ is contained in at least one $n$-dimensional simplex. \item X is contractible. \item all the links of $X$ of dimension $>0$ are connected. \item There is a constant integer $ 0 \leq r \leq n-2$ such that all the links of simplices of dimension $r$ are finite. \item $X$ is has a weight function $m$ - see definition \ref{weightedDef} above. \end{enumerate} \item $\Gamma$ is a locally compact, unimodular group of automorphisms of $X$ acting cocompactly on $X$ such that for every simplex $\sigma$ of dimension $r$ the stabilizer group of $\sigma$, denoted by $\Gamma_\sigma$, is compact. \item $\rho$ is a unitary representation of $\Gamma$ on a complex Hilbert space $H$. \item For a finite link $X_\tau$, $\lambda (X_\tau)$ is the smallest positive eigenvalue of the untwisted Laplacian on $C^0 (X_\tau, \mathbb{R})$ - see proposition \ref{LaplacianLowerBound} above. \\ \end{itemize}